Hey, I'm Matt Chow.

 I've built embedded software and firmware.
 Shipped some code that runs on the Tesla Cybertruck and Zipline's autonomous delivery drones.

-I learned to look for third doors, unconventional paths, and won scholarships that bought me time.
 I believe most systems are games or markets with enough inefficiencies to reward the curious.

 I left what I thought was my dream job to travel the world looking for answers.
 I came home with a head full of questions.
 Here's my journal entry.